 PSYC 202 Adv Principles of Psychology 3 sem. hrs.

 Psychology majors will undergo an overview of the history and systems of psychology, learn about APA style specifically by increasing awareness of ethical standards related to publication, of reporting standards for scientific writing, and of recommended practices for communicating the results of scholarly inquiries and explore psychology careers and orientation to the major.
 One section will be offered every fall semester for sophomore-level Psychology majors.
 For Psychology majors only.
 Offered fall and spring semesters.

 PSYC 204 Cognitive Processes 3 sem. hrs.

 Explores mental processes including: stages of information processing (such as pattern recognition, attention, short-term memory, etc.): the representation and organization of knowledge (such as encoding, emotion, memory and self, memory illusion, categorization, semantic memory, etc.); and complex cognitive skills (such as language, concept formation, problem solving, decision-making, etc.).
 Includes interactive, on-line lab projects.
-Offered every fall semester.
+Next offered: Fall 2017 and Fall 2018.
 PSYC 120 recommended.

 PSYC 210 DV:T1:Human Devel Across Lifes 3 sem. hrs.